funcompbio/funcompbio.github.io/setup.md

 when necessary.
 It is recommended that you install the software tools in the order given here.

+If you have a tablet device, then it is probably running either Android (Samsung Galaxy Tab, etc.) or iOS (iPad).
+You will also find below instructions for such devices but at some point it may become easier for you to work with a computer.
+In any case, it is recommended that you use some external keyboard with your tablet.

 ## Unix shell

 ### Unix